-The ESU #1 Media Center provides instructional assistance for schools in northeast Nebraska by supplying professional development resource materials, programs and inventory distribution for assistive technology and special education department inventory and equipment.
+The ESU #1 Media Center provides instructional assistance for schools in northeast Nebraska by supplying professional development resource materials, programs and inventory distribution for assistive technology and special education department inventory and equipment, as well as Real Care Baby checkout to area districts.
 The Media Center also fills individual orders of binding and laminating for administrators, teachers and staff at schools in the ESU #1 service area.